bschwede/linkenhancer/README.md

 **Syntax:**

 * **Markdown**: In general, an enhanced link looks like this `[Link display title](#@param1&paramN)` so that one or more targets can be addressed at once.
-For cross-references in webtrees a record type and the XREF is expected, the parameter looks as follows
+For cross-references in webtrees a record reference (REF can be the XREF or a UID) is expected, the parameter looks as follows
+  - `wt=@REF@` or `wt=@REF@othertree` - standard link - access to record page via redirect url
-  - `wt=n@XREF@` - standard link to note with XREF in the current tree<br>available record types:
+  - `wt=n@REF@` - legacy link with given record type - here: to a note with REF in the current tree<br>available record types:
     - i=individual
     - f=family
     - s=source
     - r=repository
     - n=note
     - l=sharedPlace
-  - `wt=i@XREF@othertree+dia` - link to record type individual with XREF from tree "othertree" and also link to Interactive tree of this person
+  - `wt=i@REF@othertree+dia` - link to record type individual with REF from tree "othertree" and also link to Interactive tree of this person
-  - `wt=@XREF@` - simplified standard link without given record type - access to record page via redirect url
 * **HTML**: The same applies to html links: `<a href="#@wt=i@I1@">Link display title</a>` So this is also useable in cooperation with the name badge function of the [“⚶ Vesta Classic Look & Feel” module](https://github.com/vesta-webtrees-2-custom-modules/vesta_classic_laf) in the HTML snippet field: `<a href="#@fsft=<ref/>"></a>` for linking to a record in the Family Search Family Tree.
 It's also possible to embed those links in news articles of Tywed's [news-menu module](https://github.com/Tywed/news-menu) or in [FAQ](https://wiki.genealogy.net/Webtrees_Handbuch/Anleitung_für_Besucher#H.C3.A4ufige_Fragen_.28FAQ.29) articles.